A7med23/obsidian-sync/Writing/Wrist.md

 Wake up to rain hitting my face in the end and it turns out to be her crying

-- need to establish the things that caused those “traumas”:
+need to establish the things that caused those “traumas”:
-- seeking Unconditional love (away from grades)
+- seeking Unconditional love (away from grades) -> kg or first grades.
+Getting a glimpse of that
-- over-chasing providing and protecting those i love causing self neglect and mistaking that for purpose
+- over-chasing providing and protecting those i love causing self neglect and mistaking that for purpose -> crying at night but not telling anyone to not make them worried
+- seeking a companion through life to give it meaning -> bf checking out -> hospital
--
+- cheating -> bedroom
+- trying to be enough -> my office desk (“how many sleepless nights have you spent here)

 ## rooms
 1)